elischwat/hsfm-geomorph/README.md

     ```
     $ export HSFM_GEOMORPH_DATA_PATH='/storage/username/'
     ```
-    The downloaded dataset should be placed at this path, e.g. `/storage/username/hsfm-geomorph`
+    The downloaded dataset should be placed at this path, such that this path exists `/storage/username/hsfm-geomorph/`

 4. Navigate to the working directory and run the python scripts using the `run_all.sh` script:
     ```